bloominstituteoftechnology/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  return function(){ on line 53 because it will create a function within the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The phrase "Dan rolled a" stays the same.
+The number he rolls generally changes.

 c.
 What is the lexical scope of `newRoll`?
+ The lexical scope of newRoll is it can reach out to the outerfunction and even globally, but newRoll cannot be accessed outside of its function.

 ### Task 3 - Stretch Goals